g-h-0-S-t/compareAndGetMissingJSONKeys/README.md

 Copy your dictionary JSON (the one which has all the keys), goto browser console, then type **var y =** then paste the copied JSON.
 Then copy the code from **compareAndGetMissingJSONKeys.js** and save it as a browser bookmark.
 Remember, **‘y' is your JSON dictionary, 'x’ is your missing-keys-JSON**.
-Click the bookmark, you’ll get an array of flattened keys that is missing.
+Click the bookmark, you’ll get an array of flattened keys that is missing, in your browser console.

 **Example:**